AltropInc/alt/doc/script/iterable.md

 ## Generator

 A Generator is an iterable collection that generates element values on a certain rule without a physical storage for the contained elements.
+The Iterator class of a generator is read only.